jaimefps/spinoza-react/README.md

 WEB APP FOR VISUALIZING SPINOZA'S ETHICS AS A GRAPH

 All work is done on `app.js`.
-All other components are being saved for a later time when the webpage may richer in content.
+Other components made at a later time when the webpage becomes richer in content.

 *MVP:*